 We’ve put together a range of goodies that’ll work for even the most demanding of Mac users.
 From mice and keyboards to Thunderbolt docks, microphones, and webcams, there’s something here for everyone.

-This superb wireless mouse is comfy to use and features a clever scroll wheel that automatically switches between precise ratchets and free-flowing movement, depending on how hard you spin it.
+Easily the best Mac mouse you can buy, it’s comfy to use and features a clever scroll wheel that automatically switches between precise ratchets and free-flowing movement, depending on how hard you spin it.
 On the side, there is also a thumbwheel that scrolls your pointer horizontally.